6 Relationship Lessons We Can Learn From Samus Aran And The Metroid Series

 Metroid is famous for being one of the first games to feature a female protagonist.
 Since the majority of gamers are male, nobody had thought to go with a woman as the main character.
 Of course, Nintendo did, and it worked!
 (Though many noob gamers think that Samus is a man.
 Let’s all say it.
 Together, now – NOOOOOOB.)

 Samus is the one running the show in these games, and she does a pretty good job of it.
-This is where our first relationship tip comes into play.
+This is where the first of our relationship lessons comes into play.
 I call it, the “yes, dear” tactic.
 Don’t argue, just say “yes, dear” and move on.
 We all know that she’s the one in charge, and that you’re just the guy who brings home the cash.
 You are little more than a base of monetary resources, so START ACTING LIKE IT.
 A thin, in-shape base of monetary resources that doesn’t sit around, shoving Doritos in his face.
 (Last couple of sentences courtesy of my wife.
 Edited by my kitten, who got saliva on my trackpad.)

 Arguing will break up your relationship, so avoid it by agreeing with your counterpart!
 They’re too stubborn to compromise, so you’re going to have to be the better man in this situation.